What The Four Noble Truths Remind Us About Suffering, Trauma, Adversity, and Healing | Securing Liberation Through The Eightfold Path

 The arrival of pain is always impermanent, however, even if it simply comes in the form of our death, which should ultimately give us a hint of comfort.

-Truth four, however, is what should ultimately give us hope since it goes even one step further than comfort to remind us that we do not have to wait until death to be liberated from this cycle of pain and suffering, but can free ourselves from it altogether through self-development and by following the Eightfold Path (which my classmate clearly did not read about).
+Truth four, however, is what should ultimately give us hope since it goes even one step further than comfort to remind us that we do not have to wait until death to be liberated from this cycle of pain and suffering, but can free ourselves from it altogether (and all together) through self-development and by following the Eightfold Path (which my classmate clearly did not read about).

 With this knowledge in mind, it is easy to see how all painful experiences in life, even the seemly catastrophic experiences, can not only be recovered from (since they, and all of the suffering that accompanies them, will always ultimately end), but when put into the proper context, can also teach us valuable lessons that support us to transcend all potential future suffering as well.